Silwanyana02/it-course-hub/README.md

 <img src="images/courses.png" alt="Home Page" style="width: 400px; height: auto;">

-The Home Page serves as the main entry point for visitors to IT Courses Hub.
+<ul><li>The Home Page serves as the main entry point for visitors to IT Courses Hub.
 It features a welcoming message that provides an overview of the website's purpose: to offer a centralized platform for accessing a variety of IT learning courses.
 The navigation menu simplifies browsing with links to essential sections like Courses, About, and Contact.
-Highlighted courses showcase selected offerings, while a search bar allows users to quickly find specific courses of interest
+Highlighted courses showcase selected offerings, while a search bar allows users to quickly find specific courses of interest</li></ul>

 <h2>About page</h2>
+<ul><li>
+The About Page on IT Courses Hub provides detailed information about the platform's mission, vision, and values.
+It aims to give users insight into the background of the website, its founders, and the motivation behind creating a centralized hub for IT learning courses.
+Typically, this page includes:
+</li></ul>

 ![Home Page](images/Home.png)